Protecting State Insurance Regulation

 The Insurance Data Protection Act would repeal the FIO director’s most powerful tool: its subpoena power and establish confidentiality procedures and disclosure requirements governing the way data could be used by financial regulators.
 The elimination of the FIO’s subpoena power will help to counteract the FIO’s ever-expanding reach.
 The bill would also require the FIO to coordinate with state insurance regulators and consult publicly available sources to gather readily available data and limit unnecessary or duplicative efforts.
 It would also set forth confidentiality procedures and disclosure requirements governing the way financial regulators can use insurance carrier data, once collected.
 Finally, it would protect consumers by limiting the sharing of non-publicly available data with or by the FIO and other federal agencies and state insurance regulators.
 This bill would reset the balance of power between the FIO and state insurance regulators.

-The Insurance Data Protection Act would be a crucial step toward restoring the primacy of the state regulation of insurance.
+The Insurance Data Protection Act, which passed the House Financial Services Committee in April, would be a crucial step toward restoring the primacy of the state regulation of insurance.

 To see the latest blog posts on this issue, click here.